Stremio/stremio-dice/README.md

 A quick & dirty page to show a random stremio movie

-uses cinemeta and the IMDB lists addon
+Uses cinemeta and the IMDB lists addon

+**NOTE:** This will probably only work properly if you have stremio >=4.4 installed on Mac/Windows/Linux